KAIST-IS521/backdoor-nohkwak/README.md

 ### ./backdoor

 Backdoor is added on the base code of the interpreter.
-I assumed that backdoor code is hidden and built-in memory.
+I assumed that the backdoor code is hidden and built-in memory.
+If the input is "superuser", program counter is set to the address of this backdoor code.

 ```
 	char backdoor_text[108] =